MicrosoftDocs/well-architected/well-architected/ai/training-data-design.md

 ## Types of data

 To build predictive power in models, you need to collect data, process it, and feed it to the model.
-This process is usually conceptualized as a pipeline broken into stages.
+This process is usually conceptualized as a pipeline that's broken into stages.
 Each stage of the pipeline might deal with the same data set, but it might serve different purposes.
 Typically, you handle data of these types:

 - _Source data_ is point-in-time observation data.
-It can be also be data that can be labeled to serve as a potential input to the data pipeline.
+It can also be data that can be labeled to serve as a potential input to the data pipeline.

     This data is usually obtained from production or from an external source.
 These data sources can be in storage accounts, databases, APIs, or other sources.
 The data can be in various data formats, like OLTP databases, unstructured documents, or log files.
 This data serves as a potential input to the data pipeline.